mamedev/docs/source/advanced/hlsl.rst

 |
 | 	These define the bloom effect.
 If used carefully in conjuction with phosphor_life, glowing/ghosting for moving objects can be achieved.
 |
+| **hlsl_write**
+|
+| 	Enables writing of an uncompressed AVI video with the HLSL effects included with set to *1*.
+This uses a massive amount of disk space very quickly, so a large HD with fast write speeds is highly recommended.
+Default is *0*, which is off.
+|

 | Suggested defaults for raster-based games:
 |